mondeja/waves/docs/ref/sound.rst

    - If the sound is mono, the generator function must return one value at a time or frame.
-   - If the sound is stereo, the generator function must return one Numpy array for each time or frame whose length will determine the number of channels.
+   - If the sound is stereo, the generator function must return one array for each time or frame whose length will determine the number of channels.

    .. automethod:: Sound.from_datatimes
    .. automethod:: Sound.from_dataframes